MTV Movie & TV Awards 2017: Complete List Of Nominees

-The 2017 MTV Movie & TV Awards are only a day away, and when you tune in, you will probably notice that the show will appear somewhat different than the past awards shows.
+The 2017 MTV Movie & TV Awards is only a day away, and when you tune in, you will probably notice that the show will appear somewhat different than the past awards shows.
 Not only has MTV changed the name from the original MTV Movie Awards to MTV Movie & TV Awards, they have also added several new categories for 2017.

-Among the new categories are Show of the Year, Best Host, Best Reality Competition, Tearjerker and Next Generation.
+Among the new categories are Show of the Year, Best Host, Best Reality Competition, Tearjerker, and Next Generation.
 In addition, the former categories Best Actor and Best Actress have been removed and replaced with a simple Best Actor in a Movie and Best Actor in a Show.
 Jordan Peele’s directorial debut, Get Out, is leading the movie nominations with six including Movie of the Year.
 Following close behind is Disney’s Beauty and the Beast with four nominations and Moonlight with three.
 In the TV categories, Stranger Things is in the lead with four nominations, while Game of Thrones is coming in with three.

 The 2017 MTV Movie & TV Awards will air on Sunday, May 7 at 8 p.m.